Attention-Deficit/Hyperactivity Disorder (ADHD)

 - Jumping up in class

 Diagnosis and Treatment:

-- A thorough medical and psychiatric history are necessary for diagnosis and treatment
+- Diagnosis and treatment require a thorough medical and psychiatric history

-- In some cases, hyperactivity will disappear, while the decreased attention span or impulsivity may persist to adulthood
+- In some cases, hyperactivity will disappear, but the decreased attention span/impulsivity will persist to adulthood

 - Optimal outcomes are those where aggression is diminished, social functioning is improved, and improving family situations as soon as possible are achieved